Unpacking the Power of Language: Important Quotes from J.B. Priestley's An Inspector Calls

 The Enduring Relevance of Priestley's Words:

 The power of these quotes lies not only in their immediate impact within the play but also in their continuing relevance to contemporary society.
-The themes of social responsibility, class inequality, and the consequences of individual actions remain strikingly relevant today.
+In practice, the themes of social responsibility, class inequality, and the consequences of individual actions remain strikingly relevant today.
 Priestley's words serve as a constant reminder that social justice requires collective effort and empathy, and that individual choices have far-reaching consequences for both individuals and society as a whole.

 Frequently Asked Questions (FAQ):